Square and Circle Club: Wartime Efforts

 Once the United States officially entered WWII in 1941, the Square and Circle Club also began activities to support the US war effort in the Pacific.
 These activities included "sponsor[ing] dances for Chinese American soldiers on leave, act[ing] as hostesses for the Y.W.CA's U.S.O.
 (United Services Organization) program, and participat[ing] in Red Cross activities".
 The club also became involved in selling war bonds and another financial fundraising that supported the US war effort.

 Early Media Representation

 From its earliest beginnings, the Square and Circle Club gained high acclaim from media circles.
-In 1926, only two years after the club's founding, the Square and Circle Club was given glowing praise from Los Angeles Record columnist Louis Leung, who wrote of the club:
+In 1926, only two years after the club's founding, the Square and Circle Club was given praise from Los Angeles Record columnist Louis Leung, who wrote of the club:

 Social Reform and Advocacy

 The Square and Circle Club has always been an organization dedicated to social reform.
 Through both its general philanthropic activities and policy advocacy, the club has grounded many of its activities in Chinese and Asian American issues, as well as women's issues within that community.